atlassian/data-center-helm-charts/docs/docs/troubleshooting/TROUBLESHOOTING.md

 kubectl get pods --all-namespaces -o=json | jq -c \
 '.items[] | {name: .metadata.name, namespace: .metadata.namespace, claimName:.spec.volumes[] | select( has ("persistentVolumeClaim") ).persistentVolumeClaim.claimName }'
 ```
-Find all the application pods in the output and verify they have the correct claims (shared + local home).
+Find all the application pods in the output and verify they have the correct claims (shared home and local home).
 For more details follow the [documentation for persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/){.external}.